 Jean Williams' Obituary

-Jean was a devoted mother, grandmother, and friend.
-She was married to her beloved husband, Gilbert Williams, and they shared many years of love and companionship.
-They enjoyed traveling together, often taking trips by train and wearing matching outfits, creating memories that reflected their special bond.
+She was married to her beloved husband, Gilbert Williams, and together they shared many years of love and companionship.
+They enjoyed traveling, often taking trips by train and wearing matching outfits—creating memories that reflected their deep bond and joy for life.

 Jean was the proud mother of five children and loved each of them deeply.
 Her children and grandchildren were the center of her world, and she cherished every moment spent with them.

-Jean had a vibrant spirit and a personality that lit up every room.
-She always made people laugh and was never too old to enjoy life.
+Jean had a vibrant spirit and a personality that could light up any room.
+She made people laugh effortlessly and was never too old to enjoy life.
 She truly lived life to the fullest.

-Jean also devoted time to giving back in her community, including volunteering at local food banks.
-She had a giving heart and found happiness in helping others.
+Jean also had a giving heart and devoted time to serving her community, including volunteering at local food banks.
+She found happiness in helping others and always showed up for those in need.

-She was known for her signature red lipstick, a reflection of her bold and lively spirit.
+She was known for her signature red lipstick, a reflection of her bold, confident, and lively spirit.

 Jean dedicated many years of her life working at Primary Children’s Hospital, where she later retired.
-Her work reflected her caring nature and her desire to help others.
+Her work was a reflection of her compassion and her desire to care for others.

-Jean was preceded in death by her beloved husband, Gilbert Williams; her parents, Ona Jean Coax and John Davis.
+Jean is reunited in peace with her beloved husband, Gilbert Williams; her parents, Ona Jean Coax and John Davis; and her brothers Elliott Davis, Tyrone Davis, and Kelvin Davis.

 She is lovingly survived by her children: